Dagsmejan is highlighted in the sports medicine magazine as the best smart pyjamas around!

 - Physiological: More important than the pure physical properties of the fabric is how its construction actually supports the sleeping body at night.
 The study showed that this sleepwear keeps the body in the climatic comfort zone for the whole 8 hours, whereas cotton loses its function already after a short time (strong heating of the body and strong moisture build-up); the sleepwear thus keeps the temperature in the “sleep cave” about 1° lower than the reference product.
 This ensures the best temperature for sleep.

 - Tactile: While we sleep, our skin is supplied with more blood as our cells regenerate.
 Our skin therefore reacts very sensitively to friction.
 In addition to eliminating all disturbance factors in the design, the tested fabric is characterized by a very fine haptic due to an innovative finishing.
 The friction coefficient of the fabric is thus around 2x lower than that of ordinary cotton.

 Good sleep is one of the key factors for our regeneration and but also to deliver peak performance when it matters.
 Our natural thermoregulation significantly determines our sleep quality.

-Extensive tests have shown that Dagsmejan sleepwear is clearly superior to conventional pajamas in terms of supporting these processes.
+Extensive tests have shown that Dagsmejan sleepwear is clearly superior to conventional pyjamas in terms of supporting these processes.
 Within the framework of a holistic training approach, functional sleepwear is therefore a pragmatic, effective instrument.
-A smart pajamas can make a real difference to our recovery.
+A smart pyjamas can make a real difference to our recovery.